applied-systems-biology/jipipe-website/content/documentation/standard-library/cellpose.md

 {{% notice info %}}
 Test data is optional (that's why the triangle is grey if disconnected).
 We still recommend to provide both training and test data sets.
-You can use the 'Split data randomly' node to split data into two sets.
+You can use the 'Split data randomly (percentage)' node to split data into two sets.
 {{% /notice %}}

 ![Cellpose training](/img/documentation/cellpose-training.png)